Each session of the course includes a theoretical and a practical skills part

 In general, students are required to attend all classes; one absence will be tolerated, but the instructor should ideally be informed in advance to make any necessary arrangements.

-Part B (practical skills part): case-study based role-plays and simulations; video analysis of model negotiations and students´ own performance with discussion.
+Practical skills part: case-studies based role-plays and simulations; video analysis of model negotiations and students´ own performance, with discussion

 Attendance of all sessions is required (formal records of attendance will be kept).

 - written assessment/evaluation of another group's presentation (20%)